Sázava (town)

 Sázava (/cs/, Sasau) is a town in Benešov District in the Central Bohemian Region of the Czech Republic.
 It has about 3,900 inhabitants.
+It is located on the Sázava River.
+Together with the Sázava Monastery, the town was established in the 11th century.

 Administrative division

 Sázava consists of five municipal parts (in brackets population according to the 2021 census):